TRAIL ETIQUETTE AND SKILLS

 On really hot days, dip your water bottle and holder into a creek.
 As you walk, the breeze will cool the holder, and keep your water cooler.

-It is the responsibility of a hike or outing leader, to know what to expect, weather wise.
-Then let the outing participants know what to expect, and what measures need to be taken.
+It is the responsibility of a hiker, hiking or outing leader, to know what to expect, weather wise.
+Then let the outing participants know what to expect, what measures need to be taken, and supply them with a copy of NOAA’s Hourly Weather Forecast, of your chosen area.

 By logging onto NOAA, you can learn hour by hour, what to expect.
-I recently learned that if you go to the small map on the first page, you can tap the map to get a weather report for that spot.
+I recently learned that if you go to the Hourly Weather Forecast on the first page, you can tap the map to get a weather report for the spot you are hiking in.

 But don’t only go by the words below the weather icons.

-Look down the right side of the website for the “Hourly Weather Forecast”
+Scroll down NOAA’s HOME PAGE for the “Hourly Weather Forecast”

 It’s a graph that spells out all the weather conditions in detail.